A letter by Dick Elder, now-retired Meteorologist in Charge, National Weather Service Wichita

 Hi, my name is Dick Elder.
-I am the manager of the Wichita National Weather Service office.
+I am the (now-retired) manager of the Wichita National Weather Service office.
 I’ve had the honor of serving in this position for nearly 21 years.
 Over that time, I have seen a lot of severe weather events.
 It should go without saying I am fascinated by severe weather.
 That’s the main reason I chose the meteorology career, and it is part of the reason I came to Wichita to pursue it.

 One year that occurred not long after I came to Wichita continues to stand out for me: 1991 – a year unprecedented for severe thunderstorms and tornadoes in Kansas and in the Wichita area.
 Since the Weather Service began keeping tornado statistics in 1950, Kansas has averaged 60 tornado touchdowns across the state per year.
 Fortunately, only about 5 per year are classified as EF3 or higher on the Enhanced Fujita Scale.
 EF3 tornadoes are strong enough to cause significant property damage, injuries, and deaths.